JohnnyHsieh1020/Binary-Classification-with-a-Bank-Dataset/README.md

 # Binary Classification with a Bank Dataset

 ## Overview
-This repository contains a side project.
 The goal is to predict whether a banking client will subscribe to a term deposit using the Kaggle *Binary Classification with a Bank Dataset*.
 The project showcases a full workflow: exploratory analysis, feature selection, imbalance handling, model tuning, and an AutoML benchmark.

 ## Dataset
 - **Source**: Kaggle competition [Binary Classification with a Bank Dataset](https://www.kaggle.com/competitions/playground-series-s5e8/)